 Moles are extremely common; in fact, most adults have anywhere from 10 to 40 of them.
 Most of the time, moles are nothing to worry about, but when they are a matter of concern, the dermatologists at Mohs Surgery & Dermatology Center have the skill and experience needed to identify and remove potentially harmful moles.
-For a thorough skin examination and mole evaluation, book an appointment online or call one of the three offices in Elgin, Huntley, and Crystal Lake, Illinois.
+For a thorough skin examination and mole evaluation, book an appointment online or call one of the three offices in Elgin, Huntley, Crystal Lake, and Fox Lake, Illinois.

 A mole is a collection of pigment cells on the surface of the skin that create a dark-colored area.
 Moles begin developing during childhood and most are present by the time a young adult reaches the age of 20.
 Most adults have around 10-40 moles by the time they reach the age of 50.

 Moles are usually just simple brown spots on your skin; however, they can vary in size, color, texture, and shape.
 They are typically benign and won’t affect your overall health.
 A few, however, can develop into melanoma, a deadly form of skin cancer.

 The experts at Mohs Surgery & Dermatology Center recommend a yearly professional mole check.
 This allows them to track any changes and identify any moles that may pose a threat to your health.